aneshas/eventstore/README.md

 # TODO
 - [ ] store tests
-- [x] add postgres tests with test-containers (with flag?)
-- [x] upgrade packages
-- [x] autogenerate ID in aggregate
-- [ ] WithDB option to pass db connection - eg. for encore?
-- [ ] complete example with echo and mutation
-- [ ] for projections - ignore missing json types - don't throw error (this implies projection is not interested)
+- [ ] for projections (both built in and ambar) - ignore missing json types - don't throw error (this implies projection is not interested)
 - [ ] alternate On method with Event and alternate apply for id
-- [x] correlation from context (helper methods in aggregate to set correlation and meta)
-- [ ] projections only for simple local testing simplify and document
-- [x] json encoding/decoding for events types - better way?

-Embeddable EventStore implementation written in Go using gorm as an underlying persistence mechanism meaning it will work with `almost` (tested sqlite and postgres) whatever underlying database gorm will support (just use the respective gorm driver - sqlite and postgres provided).
+Embeddable SQL EventStore written in Go using gorm as an underlying persistence mechanism meaning - it will work with `almost` (tested sqlite and postgres) whatever underlying database gorm will support (just use the respective gorm driver - sqlite and postgres provided).

+It is also equiped with a fault-tolerant projection system that can be used to build read models for testing purposes and is also ready for production workloads in combination with [Ambar.cloud](https://ambar.cloud/) using the provided ambar package.

 ## Features